netgwas: An R Package for Network-Based Genome-Wide Association Studies: Application to real datasets

+In Fig \ref{potato2015} and Fig \ref{plotmpcvicol}, we provide two examples output of building linkage map in outbred tetraploid \emph{potato} and inbred diploid \emph{A.thaliana} datasets.
+The map construction was computed in about 7 minutes for tetraploid potato data and in 0.6 seconds for A.thaliana data on an Intel i7 laptop with 16 GB RAM.

-The main task in constructing a linkage map is to explore the conditional dependence relationships between markers.
-The argument {\tt method} is used to specify which method is to be performed.
-The estimation procedure relies on maximum penalized log-likelihood, where the argument {\tt rho} controls the sparsity level.
-To give an example, we show the steps to construct a linkage map for the example data set {\tt TetraPotato}.
-This example regards the tetraploid \emph{potato}.
-The data are derived from a cross between “Jacqueline Lee” and “MSG227-2”, where $156$ F1 plants were genotyped across $1972$ genetic markers \citep{massa2015genetic}.
-Five allele dosages are possible in this full-sib autotetraploid mapping population (AAAA, AAAB, AABB, ABBB, BBBB), where the genotypes are coded as $\{0, 1, 2, 3, 4\}$ The dataset includes missing observations.
-In the following code we estimate the linkage map and plot the results.
+\paragraph{Linkage map construction in potato.} For the sake of illustration, below we show the steps to construct a linkage map for {\tt TetraPotato} in \pkg{netgwas}.
+The tetraploid \emph{potato} data are derived from a cross between “Jacqueline Lee” and “MSG227-2”, where $156$ F1 plants were genotyped across $1972$ genetic markers \citep{massa2015genetic}.
+Five allele dosages are possible in this full-sib autotetraploid mapping population (AAAA, AAAB, AABB, ABBB, BBBB), where the genotypes are coded as $\{0, 1, 2, 3, 4\}$.
+This dataset includes $0.07\%$ missing observations.

 {

 }